 See the Marmot PreCip Eco Pants Full Zip in more detail:

-The full-length zip makes these pants ideal for hikers, as you don’t have to pull them over your muddy boots.
 The zip is secured with a press stud at the bottom and a Velcro strip at the top.
 The waist is elasticated, but it can be adjusted if needed using the Velcro strips.
+This makes them feel really comfortable when on, but they also stay in place, which can’t be said for all of the velcro stripped top, full zip pants we tested.

 Columbia Rebel Roamer